dhruvv301292/GaussianMixtureModel/README.md

 # GaussianMixtureModel
-A numPy based Gaussian Mixture Model for clustering data
+A numPy based Gaussian Mixture Model for clustering data according to the normal distribution it comes from

 Data is taken from 3 different Normal Distributions with different means and standard deviations.